 4. Unplug from gossip

-Focusing on bad news, overloading on media gossip or “reality TV” and overindulging in online social networking are all ways to avoid living your life.
+Focusing on bad news, overloading on media gossip or reality TV, and overindulging in online social networking are all ways to avoid dealing with stress or living your life.
 They are also ways to create stress about things that you cannot affect or change.
 Exposing yourself to a constant stream of negativity has a negative outcome on your system.
-Instead, focus on positive messages, and things that enhance your motivation and energy in a healthy way.
+Instead, focus on positive messages and things that enhance your motivation and energy in a healthy way.

 5. Don’t sweat the small stuff